Victorius-Astral/Astral-Lust-Documentation/graphics/gui.rst

   init 11 python:

-    # First we add icon path
+    # First we add icon path, relative to game folder
     gui_menus.append("pathToIcon/icon ouricon.webp")

     # Then we add screen this icon launches
     gui_menus.append("our_screen")

-    # For example, we have screen rpg_sample_menu and icon in game/mods/Sample Mod, the icon is sample.webp
+    # For example, we have screen rpg_sample_menu and icon in mods/Sample Mod, the icon is sample.webp
     # We will execute this example like this:
-    gui_menus.append("game/mods/Sample Mod/icon sample.webp")
+    gui_menus.append("mods/Sample Mod/icon sample.webp")
     gui_menus.append("rpg_sample_menu")

 |